Scams & Fraud

 - Step 6: Report to credit bureaus.
 Victims of identity fraud should place flags on all their accounts and report to both credit bureaus, Equifax and TransUnion.

 In the News: Virtual Kidnapping Scam

-Over the past several months, the RCMP has released two warnings about a cyber extortion scheme that tricks victims into believing their loved ones have been kidnapped.
+Over the past several months, the RCMP has released three warnings about a cyber extortion scheme that tricks victims into believing their loved ones have been kidnapped.

 While similar schemes are being reported worldwide, incidents in the Lower Mainland appear to be targeted at international students, specifically Chinese nationals, attending schools in the Greater Vancouver area.
 As members of the University community, please remain aware and educated about potential virtual kidnapping scams.